U.S. Term Limits, Inc. v. Thornton: Background

 No Person shall be a Senator who shall not have attained to the Age of thirty Years, and been nine Years a Citizen of the United States, and who shall not, when elected, be an Inhabitant of that State for which he shall be chosen (Article I, section 3).

-Also critical to the issue is the 17th Amendment, which transferred the power of selecting U.S. senators from the state legislature to the people of the state:
+They also argued that it went against the 17th Amendment, which transferred the power of selecting U.S. senators from the state legislature to the people of the state:

 The Senate of the United States shall be composed of two Senators from each State, elected by the people thereof, for six years; and each Senator shall have one vote.
 The electors in each State shall have the qualifications requisite for electors of the most numerous branch of the State legislatures.

 U.S. Term Limits claimed that Amendment 73 was "a permissible exercise of state power under the Elections Clause".

-Both the trial court and the Arkansas Supreme Court agreed with Hill, declaring Amendment 73 unconstitutional.
+Both the trial court and the Arkansas Supreme Court ruled in favor of Hill, declaring Amendment 73 unconstitutional.